MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/work-in-offline-mode.md

 > ![Offline status screen.](media/offline-first-2.png)

-Once the sync is complete, you can start using your application offline.
+When the sync is complete, you can start using your application offline.
+Depending on the sync intervals set up in the offline profile, all subsequent syncs will happen automatically.

 > [!div class="mx-imgBorder"]